zer0def/nginxinc-kubernetes-ingress/docs/content/app-protect-waf/installation.md

     make debian-image-nap-plus PREFIX=<your Docker registry domain>/nginx-plus-ingress
     ```
     Alternatively, if you want to run on an [OpenShift](https://www.openshift.com/) cluster, you can use the `ubi-image-nap-plus` target.

+    If you want to include the App Protect DoS module in the image, you can use the `debian-image-nap-dos-plus` target or the `ubi-image-nap-dos-plus` target for OpenShift.

     If you intend to use [external references](https://docs.nginx.com/nginx-app-protect/configuration/#external-references) in NGINX App Protect WAF policies, you may want to provide a custom CA certificate to authenticate with the hosting server.
     In order to do so, place the `*.crt` file in the build folder and uncomment the lines that follow this comment: